nczhang88pan/klotski_driver/README.md

+# Emm, I have found a problem inside the docker image, It would take me some time to fix it.
+I will update it after I finish it.
-## How to run the benchmarks in Klotksi
+# How to run the benchmarks in Klotksi
 ### A. Setup the enviroment
 #### 1. Install the Intel SGX driver
 ```